Alden Richards: Business

-In 2016, Alden ventured in his first food business and opened Concha's Garden, a restaurant in Tagaytay.
-From a single branch, the restaurant now has a total of four branches located in Silang, Cavite and Tagaytay.
-He also opened his very own franchise of McDonald's with two branches in Biñan, Laguna.
+In 2016, Alden ventured in his first food business with co-owner Gemma Sembrano, a chief and opened Concha's Garden, a restaurant with Filipino heirloom recipes located in Tagaytay.
+From a single branch, the restaurant has now several branches located in Silang, Cavite, Talisay Batangas and Tagaytay.
+He is a franchise owner of McDonald's with branches in Biñan and Santa Rosa, both in Laguna.
 He is a co-owner of Stardust, a restobar located in Makati.
+He is also a franchise owner of Hungry Pita, a Filipino styled shawarma.
+Richards and his father Richard as business partner own a construction firm and real estate business.

 In 2022, he established his own multimedia company, Myriad Entertainment Corporation, a company that organized the reunion concert of rock band Eraserheads entitled Huling El Bimbo, where Richards served as the co-producer.

 Personal life

 Richards credited his maternal grandmother, Linda Reyes, with rearing him in the Catholic faith.
 According to Richards, he would visit seven churches, read the epic poem Pasyon, and watch Christian-themed films such as The Passion of the Christ, The Ten Commandments, Jesus of Nazareth, and The Gospel of John during Lent.
 He admitted that his faith kept him grounded.
 On December 5, 2023, he shared his personal struggles with depression for three months and considered leaving showbiz.
 He also expressed of wanting to deepen his relationship with God whom he neglected during his down time.

-He is a mountaineer, an avid runner, a recreational cyclist and a gamer enthusiast.
+He is a mountaineer, jogger/runner, a cyclist and a gamer enthusiast.

 His hometown is Santa Rosa, Laguna, although he is currently living in Quezon City.

 Filmography

-Richards appeared in 17 movies and 17 television series in the course of his career.
+Richards appeared in 21 movies and 17 television series in the course of his career.
 He was in critically acclaimed movies The Road (2012), The Day After (2014) and Alaala: A Martial Law Special (2017).
-His most commercially successful films include My Bebe Love: KiligPaMore (2015), Imagine You and Me (2016), Five Breakups and a Romance (2023) including Hello, Love, Goodbye (2019) and Hello, Love, Again (2024) which are among the highest-grossing Filipino films of all time.
+His most commercially successful films include Ang Panday 2 (2011), Si Agimat, si Enteng Kabisote at si Ako (2012), My Bebe Love: KiligPaMore (2015), Imagine You and Me (2016), Five Breakups and a Romance (2023) including Hello, Love, Goodbye (2019) and Hello, Love, Again (2024) which are among the highest-grossing Filipino films of all time.

-On television, he starred in drama series Alakdana (2011), One True Love (2012), Mundo Mo'y Akin (2013), Carmela (2014), Illustrado (2014), Destined to be Yours (2017), Victor Magtanggol (2018), The Gift (2019–2020), The World Between Us (2021–2022), Start-Up PH (2022) and Pulang Araw (2024).
+On television, he starred in various series Alakdana (2011), One True Love (2012), Mundo Mo'y Akin (2013), Carmela (2014), Illustrado (2014), Kalyeserye (2015–2016), Destined to be Yours (2017), Victor Magtanggol (2018), The Gift (2019–2020), Pamilya Nunal (2020–2022), The World Between Us (2021–2022), Start-Up PH (2022), Pulang Araw (2024) and Love, Siargao (2026), Code Grey (2026).

 Discography

 Richards has released four studio albums, two soundtrack albums, three compilation albums and eight singles including two promotional non-singles and a movie soundtrack.
-His studio albums include his self-titled EPAlden Richards (2013), Say it Again (2016), Until I see you again (2018) and Wish I May (2015) which is considered one of the best-selling albums in the Philippines.
+His studio albums include his self-titled EP Alden Richards (2013), Say it Again (2016), Until I see you again (2018) and Wish I May (2015) which is considered one of the best-selling albums in the Philippines.